 * Heavy or Thickened cream is whipping cream containing a thickener such as starch to make it more stable.
 It holds its shape better for decorating cakes.
 Minimum fat content 35%.

 * Pouring cream is also known as pure cream or fresh cream.
-It is made from fresh milk and has no additives.
+Often used to make whipping cream, it is made from fresh milk and has no additives.
 Fat content is 35%, mainly saturated.

 * Sour Cream Thick, commercially made sour cream has 20-30% fat content.
 It is sometimes made with thickeners such as seaweed extract, to add bulk.
 It adds a tang to savoury and sweet baking, cakes and is also often used as a topping for Western soups, meat stews and potato dishes.
 It is sensitive to heat and can curdle or break apart if overheated, so it is often just stirred through the soup or stew at the end, after the dish has been taken off the fire.